 Curator Bernard-Henri Lévy

 For the major summer exhibition of 2013, the Maeght Foundation gives carte blanche to philosopher and writer Bernard-Henri Lévy.
-On the theme of "Painting and philosophy," Bernard-Henri Lévy, artistic curator, offers us an itinerary made up of seven "stations" in order to understand the age-old battle between philosophy and painting, sometimes rivals, sometimes allies.
+On the theme of "Painting and philosophy," Bernard-Henri Lévy, artistic curator, offers us an itinerary made up of seven "sequences" in order to understand the age-old battle between philosophy and painting, sometimes rivals, sometimes allies.
 One hundred or so ancient and contemporary works from public and private collections, both French and international, are brought together in this exhibition event.

 In August 2011, Olivier Kaeppelin, director of the Maeght Foundation, asked philosopher and writer Bernard-Henri Lévy to reflect on the question of the relationship between art and philosophy for the Foundation's summer 2013 exhibition.